emre-ergun/mdbook-rust/src/advanced-concepts/macro-system.md

     }};
     // $ (...) sep rep
     // rep operators:
-    // * : zero or more repetations
+    // * : zero or more repetitions
-    // ? : at most one repetation
+    // ? : at most one repetition
-    // + : one or more repetations
+    // + : one or more repetitions
     // sep operators must be `=>`, `,` , `;`
     ($($key: expr => $val: expr),*) => {{
         let mut map = HashMap::new();